Tennessee Titans vs. Miami Dolphins NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Tennessee's games this year have hit the over on seven of 15 set point totals (46.7%).

-- When Tennessee scores more than 21.0 points, it is 7-2 against the spread and 8-1 overall.
+- When Tennessee puts up more than 21.0 points, it is 7-2 against the spread and 8-1 overall.

-- In games that Tennessee churns out over 336.7 yards, the team is 6-3 against the spread and 6-3 overall.
+- Tennessee is 6-3 against the spread and 6-3 overall when the team churns out more than 336.7 yards.

-- The Titans have turned the ball over 25 times this season, two more turnovers than the Dolphins have forced (23).
+- The Titans have turned the ball over two more times (25 total) than the Dolphins have forced a turnover (23) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Dolphins.